-Our clinic provides behaviour consultations with Dr. Landsberg who is presently the only board certified veterinary behaviourist practicing in Ontario.
-We require that our history questionnaires which can be found below be completed by both you and your veterinarian and returned at least 48 hours prior to your consultation.
+Our clinic provides behaviour consultations with Drs.
+Landsberg and Denenberg who are presently the only two board certified veterinary behaviourist practicing in Ontario.
+We require that our history questionnaires which can be found below be completed by both you and your veterinarian and returned at least FOUR days prior to your consultation.
 These questionnaires provide us with much of the background information we may require to make a diagnosis and develop a treatment plan tailored to your specific needs.
-Our questionnaires can be printed from the pdf link below and returned by mail or FAX (905-881-6726) or can be downloaded in Microsoft Word format, completed on your computer and returned by email to firstname.lastname@example.org .
+Our questionnaires can be printed from the pdf link below and returned by mail or FAX (905-881-6726) or can be downloaded in Microsoft Word format, completed on your computer and returned by email to email@example.com .
 Please note that we require a deposit by VISA or MasterCard to hold an appointment time.
 If you cancel at least one business day prior to your scheduled appointment you will not be charged.

-Although space is somewhat limited, we suggest that you attend the consultation with your pet and up to 3 additional people that might be involved in the management and behaviour modification program (e.g. other family members, trainer).
+Although space is somewhat limited, we suggest that you attend the consultation with your pet and up to 3 additional people that might be involved in the management and behaviour modification program (e.g. other family members, or trainers).
 We ask that you bring videotape, recordings or pictures of the problem and your environment if available.
+Please do not capture videos when there is a risk to you, your pet, or other people and pets.
 Please do not feed your pet on the day of the consultation, and bring along your pet's favoured treats.

 What is the fee for a behaviour consultation?